TESTAMENTARY FORMALITIES

 The American law of Wills is largely based on English law.
 There are some differences in requirements for a valid Will between the different States.
 Some States have also embraced new technology regarding Wills.

-- Since attested Wills need to be witnessed writing of a Will for practical purposes will be on paper.
-Nevada has enacted a statue allowing electronic Wills, while Louisiana and Indiana allow video recordings of Will execution procedure to be admissible to demonstrate that formalities were observed.
+- Since attested Wills need to be witnessed, writing of a Will for practical purposes will be on paper.
+Nevada has enacted a statute allowing electronic Wills, while Louisiana and Indiana allow video recordings of Will execution procedure to be admissible to demonstrate that formalities were observed.

 - Attested Wills now require two witnesses in all States, although until recently some States required three.
-The States vary as to what the witnesses must witness: the actual signature of the testator or mere acknowledgement by the testator.
-A minor of States requires that the testator declares to the witnesses that the document being signed is his Will.
+The States vary as to what the witnesses must witness: the actual signature of the testator or mere acknowledgment by the testator.
+A minor of States require that the testator declares to the witnesses that the document being signed is his Will.

 - Those States that require the witnesses to sign in “the presence of the testator” have interpreted it differently.
 The Universal Probate Code has not made this a requirement.